FENECON Industrial XL Operating Instructions

 Image 41.
 Cable glands on flange plate

-The room air conditioning is installed to the device at terminal X1.
+3. Connect the room air conditioning to terminal X1.

 cooling system connection